Bullfighter gored to death in bullfight

 Story highlights

-- Spanish bullfighter Iván Fandiño was stabbed by a bull after he tripped on his cape
+- Spanish bullfighter Iván Fandiño is gored by a bull after he tripped on his cape

-- King Felipe and Queen Letizia of Spain called Fandiño a "great figure of bullfighting"
+- King Felipe and Queen Letizia of Spain call Fandiño a "great figure of bullfighting"

-(CNN)Spanish matador Iván Fandiño died Saturday after being gored during a bullfight in the French department of Landes, the bullfighter's communications department said.
+(CNN)Spanish matador Iván Fandiño died Saturday after being gored during a bullfight in the French region of Landes, the bullfighter's communications department said.

 Video shows the moment when Fandiño, 36, was gored by a bull after he tripped on his cape.
 The bullfighter then fell to the ground, where the bull hit him again.
 Other bullfighters quickly picked up Fandiño and removed him from the bullring, the video showed.
 He had already performed in a previous fight.